LinkedInLearning/learning-bitbucket-3821269/ch2_working_with_branches_and_pull_requests/02_04_challenge_create_and_merge_a_pull_request/README.md

 ## Challenge Scenario
 Let’s use another challenge to practice what you’ve learned about Bitbucket.

 In the previous challenge, you configured Bitbucket for The Amazing App project.
-You created two repositories; one for open source development and another for the team's internal files.
+You created two repositories; one for contributions from the community and another for the team's internal files.

 Now let's test your Bitbucket skills again.